MetPX/sarracenia/doc/sr_audit.8.rst

 From the users and roles, it determines the exchanges that should be present and creates the one missing.
 Extra exchanges are deleted if their names dont start with 'x'.

-When adding/deleting a user, the broker administrator would simply add/delete the username and its role in the **users.conf** file.
+When adding/deleting a user, the broker administrator adds or delete the role declaration for a username and in the **default.conf** file.
 Than he runs **sr_audit --users configfile foreground**.
 The log on standard output would tell the administrator what broker resources were added/deleted (user,exchanges, queue, etc).
-If the broker does not use ldap, the administrator adding a user, has to set this user's password (once created by sr_audit) with the command run as root on the broker'server :
+If the broker does not use ldap, the administrator adding a user, has to set this user's password
+(once created by sr_audit) with the command run as root on the broker'server :

 **rabbitmqctl change_password "user" "password"**

-where "user"  is the username added in **users.conf** and "password" its password on the broker.
+where "user"  is the username added and "password" its password on the broker.